 At Mr. Colony’s personal request, we were excited to incorporate an Easter Egg surprise visible only to the initiated few: an acronym on the underside of the crossbar of the exterior sign letter "A", above the main entrance to the building.
 The three-letter signature was rendered as a traditional silversmith hallmark, one finds on antique tableware.

-Only members of Mr. Colony’s school fraternity know the meaning behind the acronym.
+Only Mr. Colony’s devoted friends know the meaning behind the acronym.

 All photos by Reven Wurman